upenn-cis1xx/camelot/README.md

 An OCaml Linter / Style Checker for the OCaml compiler version 4.10.0.
 Make sure you have ocaml version 4.10.0, otherwise the parsetree will be different

-## Acknowledgements
-This project wouldn't have been possible without the following three repos:

-[sml-style-check](https://github.com/jluningp/sml-style-check) from the folks at CMU: for guiding the design of the linter, as well as basically contributing the structure of our project (especially the extendable checker modules :) ),

-[hlint](https://github.com/ndmitchell/hlint) for a good reference on building a linter,

-and [ppx_tools/rewriter](https://github.com/ocaml-ppx/ppx_tools/blob/master/rewriter.ml), for giving us useful starter code and being the building block on which camelot started.

 ## Dependencies
 - ocaml >= v4.10.0
 - dune >= 2.5.0